MaastrichtU-IDS/workshop-ci/_episodes/09-publish-documentation.md

 Docusaurus provides scripts to easily deploy your website to GitHub or GitLab Pages, or using Docker.

 Get started in a few minutes at https://github.com/facebook/docusaurus

+## Complete documentation website with readthedocs

+Another popular solution to publish documentation is [Read the Docs](https://readthedocs.org/).

+* The advantage of readthedocs is that it will publish the website publicly under the readthedocs.io domain (instead of publishing it to GitHub Pages).
+E.g. https://papermill.readthedocs.io

+* The disadvantage of readthedocs is that in its free version the documentation website will include (discret) ads.